 Grow your first plant with the help of a Pot for Pot, your all-in-one solution!

-You need to also have a decent understanding of lights and the way the color spectrum works.
+You also need to have a decent understanding of lights and the way the color spectrum works.
 Yellow, orange, or red light, for example, generally helps your plants have the densest buds possible.
 This is because red-based light is similar to the sunlight in the fall season.
 As long as the light is bright, however, the buds will be relatively dense, no matter which colors are predominating.

 The most popular type of light utilized during the marijuana plant’s flowering stage is by far HPS grow lights.
 These use energy extremely efficiently and still provide your plants with intense light.
 They provide the correct color spectrum and they don’t cost too much, so they are an easy one to go with – especially for beginner growers.